 As stated in Section II-C, Korean researchers proposed an unconstrained air-writing recognition method using Spatio-Temporal Convolution, their solution is the comparison methods in this article.
-In the context of English air-writing recognition, three distinct comparison methods have been employed.
-The ensuing section delineates a comprehensive exposition of these three methodologies.
+For the English Air writing recognition, we have three comparison methods, details of the three methods are as follows.